Skip to main content

 1. Amortization calculation .

-The amount of amortization deductible as an expense to determine the return on real estate capital will be the result of applying the percentage of 3 percent on the highest of the previous values, in this case the cadastral value excluding the value of the land.
+The amount of depreciation deductible as an expense to determine the real estate capital yield will be the result of applying the percentage of 3% on the highest of the previous values, in this case the cadastral value excluding the value of the land.

 2. Accumulated amortization limit.

-The taxpayer may depreciate the property until the amount of accumulated depreciation reaches the value of the property for ISD purposes (excluding the value of the land from the calculation), that is, 80% x (100,000 + 2,000) = 81,600 euros.
+The taxpayer may depreciate the property until the accumulated depreciation amount reaches the value of the property for ISD purposes (excluding the value of the land from the calculation), that is, 80% x (100,000 + 2,000) = 81,600 euros.

-• Assets of a movable nature transferred together with the property
+• Personal property transferred together with the property

-They will be amortized as long as they can be used for a period of time greater than one year.
+They will be amortizable provided that they can be used for a period of time greater than one year.

-It will be understood that the deductible annual amortization for each of the transferred assets meets the effectiveness requirement, when its amount does not exceed the result of applying the corresponding amortization coefficients to their respective acquisition costs satisfied in accordance with simplified amortization table approved by Order of March 27, 1998.
+The annual deductible amortization for each of the transferred assets shall be deemed to meet the effectiveness requirement when its amount does not exceed the result of applying to its respective acquisition costs the amortization coefficients that correspond to it in accordance with the simplified amortization table approved by Order of March 27, 1998.

-This table includes, among others, the following maximum amortization coefficient: Facilities, furniture and fixtures: 10 per 100.
+This table includes, among others, the following maximum amortization coefficient: Facilities, furniture and equipment: 10 percent.

-• Rights or powers of use or enjoyment of real estate
+• Rights or powers of use or enjoyment over real estate

-They will be amortized as long as their acquisition has entailed a cost for the taxpayer.
+They will be amortizable provided that their acquisition has entailed a cost for the taxpayer.
 In these cases it is necessary to distinguish:

-1. If the right or power has a specific duration, the deductible annual amortization will be the result of dividing the acquisition cost paid by the number of years of its duration.
+1. If the right or faculty has a fixed term, the deductible annual amortization will be the result of dividing the acquisition cost paid by the number of years of duration of the same.

-2. If the right or power were for life, the computable amortization will be the result of applying the 3 percent coefficient on the acquisition cost paid.
+2. If the right or faculty is for life, the computable amortization will be the result of applying the coefficient of 3% on the acquisition cost paid.

-In both cases, the amount of deductible amortizations in the year may not exceed the amount of the full income derived from each right.
+In both cases, the amount of deductible amortization in the financial year may not exceed the amount of gross income derived from each right.

-Note: In the event that the property had not been leased throughout the year, the deductible amortization, interest and other financing expenses, insurance premium expenses, community expenses, Real Estate Tax, supplies, etc., will be those that correspond. to the number of days of the year in which the property has been rented.
+Note: In the event that the property has not been rented for the entire year, the deductible amortization, interest and other financing costs, expenses on insurance premiums, community fees, property tax, supplies, etc., will be those corresponding to the number of days of the year in which the property has been rented.

-In the periods in which the property has not been leased, the amount resulting from applying 2 percent or 1.1 percent, as appropriate, to the cadastral value of the property, which proportionally corresponds to the number of days included in said period, in accordance with the provisions of article 85 of the Personal Income Tax Law .
+In periods in which the property has not been rented, the amount resulting from applying 2% or 1.1%, as appropriate, to the cadastral value of the property, which proportionally corresponds to the number of days included in said period, in accordance with the provisions of article 85 of the Income Tax Law, must be .